 How much does a trip cost each volunteer?

 We try to keep cost low for the volunteers with donations from outside sources.
 The cost of the trip to the nurses varies by the overall cost of the trip.
 This is estimated and updated under our ‘future trips’ section.
 When a volunteer is selected the total amount will be included in the selection letter.

 I have a family member or significant other that would like to attend.
 Can they also come?

 We only subsidize part of the trips for the nurses, but because we will be working in orphanages and schools there will most likely be other jobs that could be done, and that person is welcome to help in that capacity.
 For further information regarding this special circumstance you may contact us if you are selected for the trip, and we can explain to you the possible options for the given location.

 What will I be doing on these trips?

-The majority of the time will be spent in orphanages, schools, and/or clinics providing education and preventative care to children.
+The majority of the time will be spent in orphanages, schools, and/or clinics providing education and preventative health assessments to children.
 After performing exams and obtaining baseline data from the children we will spend time on health education.
 Most trips will head to at least 2 different sites spending 2-4 days at each site.
 This maximizes the degree of impact we have in the country.

 What does a day look like on a NBB trip?

 This always varies by site.
 If we are there for a week it generally involves a morning full of health stations (ht/wt, vital signs, eye charts, and assessments) followed by an afternoon of education.
 However, we might also spend a whole day on assessments, and the following day on education.
 All nurses are expected to participate in the stations and education portion.
 Depending on the length of the day we spend about an hour once we return to the accommodation on inputing our assessment data into google sheets for follow-up purposes.
 There is usually time to join the children in recess or play.
 Generally the evenings are free to spend at your leisure.